aakashg339/Design-Lab/Lab12/UsingFIles/README.md

 ## Query 1
 ### Role of chatServer.c
-To habdle requests from the client.
+To handle requests from the client.

 ### Role of chatClient.c
 To communicate with server and with other clients.